-We recommend that you enable password recovery if you change the password for the router user name admin.
+We recommend that you enable password recovery if you change the password for the cable modem router admin user name.
 Then you can recover the password if it is forgotten.
 This recovery process is supported in Internet Explorer, Firefox, and Chrome browsers but not in the Safari browser.